What is Design and Visual Communication about?

 Evidence for parts of this assessment can be in te reo Māori, English, or New Zealand Sign Language.

-Students may work in groups to plan and give feedback, but all design work must be generated individually.
+Students may work in groups to plan and give feedback, or seek feedback from their assessor, but all design work must be generated individually.

 Students may have access to a full range of Design and Visual Communication tools.